MicrosoftDocs/biztalk-docs/biztalk/technical-guides/system-level-bottlenecks.md

 -   **Use the most efficient disk systems available -** In addition to the physical disk that is used, consider the type of disk controller and cabling that will be used.
 An efficient disk subsystem should also provide drivers that support interrupt moderation or interrupt avoidance to mitigate processor interrupt activity caused by disk I/O.

 -   **Ensure that you are using the appropriate RAID configuration -** Use RAID 10 (striping and mirroring) for optimal performance and fault tolerance.
 The tradeoff is that using RAID 10 is expensive.
 Avoid using RAID 5 when you have extensive write operations.
-For more information about implementing RAID in a BizTalk Server environment, see the section “Disk Infrastructure” in the [BizTalk Server Database Optimization white paper](https://go.microsoft.com/fwlink/?LinkID=101578) (https://go.microsoft.com/fwlink/?LinkID=101578).
+For more information about implementing RAID in a BizTalk Server environment, see the section “Disk Infrastructure” in the [BizTalk Server Database Optimization](optimizing-database-performance.md).

 -   **Consider using database partitions -** If you have a database bottleneck, consider using database partitions and mapping disks to specific tables and transaction logs.
 The primary purpose of partitions is to overcome disk bottlenecks for large tables.
 If you have a table with large number of rows and you determine that it is the source of a bottleneck, consider using partitions.
 For SQL Server, you can use file groups to improve I/O performance.
 You can associate tables with file groups, and then associate the file groups with a specific hard disk.
 For more information about using optimizing filegroups for the BizTalk Server databases, see [Optimizing Filegroups for the Databases](~/technical-guides/optimizing-filegroups-for-the-databases2.md).